What are journals?

 Journals, also known as periodicals or serials, have certain characteristics which are different from books:

-- contain a selection of articles by different authors
+- They contain a selection of articles by different authors

-- are published regularly, often weekly, monthly or yearly
+- They are published regularly, eg. weekly, monthly or yearly

-- contain concisely written articles on specific topics
+- They contain concisely written articles on specific topics

-- have articles which present and discuss results of research or case studies
+- They have articles which present and discuss results of research or case-studies